kologaming/site/support/plinkolo/index.md

 ---

 ### Q: Do you collect any personal information?
-A: No. You can read our [Privacy Policy](https://gms.kolotii.com/privacy-policy/plink/privacy-policy) for full details.
+A: We do not directly collect or store any personal information.
+However, third-party ad networks may collect certain data (such as advertising identifiers like IDFA) when you watch rewarded video ads.
+You can read our [Privacy Policy](https://gms.kolotii.com/privacy-policy/plinkolo/privacy-policy) for full details.

 ---